50% OFF Selected Carpets | Many Offers End Tuesday | Shop Here >

 Water damage

-Alternatively, water damage can be caused by circumstances beyond your control, such as burst pipes or flooding.
+3. By circumstances beyond your control, such as burst pipes or flooding

 How to prevent your laminate floor from feeling spongy

-Laminate flooring should feel sturdy and durable (at least if you buy good quality laminate flooring like those available at Tapi!) and never spongy, so the best way to avoid spongy laminate flooring is to begin by buying good quality laminate!
+Laminate flooring should feel sturdy and durable – at least if you buy good quality laminate flooring, like those available at Tapi!
+It should never feel spongy, so the best way to avoid laminate floor soft spots is to begin by buying good quality laminate and using professional installation methods.

-Once you have your laminate flooring, the best way to prevent it from going spongy is to ensure that your subfloor is checked for suitability first and that the laminate is then installed correctly.
-Our flooring installation experts here at Tapi can come round to your place for a free home visit to check out the suitability of your subfloor and how they can go about installing laminate flooring for you.
+• Once you have your laminate flooring, the best way to prevent it from going spongy is to ensure that your subfloor is checked for suitability first.

-You can keep your flooring in great condition and avoid a spongy laminate floor by maintaining it correctly.
+• You can also keep your floors in great condition and avoid spongy laminate flooring by maintaining it correctly.
 Remember – don’t oversaturate your laminate floors during cleaning!

 Order free samples